 If you have an insurance coverage question, please contact us.
 Recently we were able to recover an additional $225,000 for one of our clients and an additional $100,000 for another client as a result of knowing the law and finding additional insurance coverage.

 Underinsured Motorist Coverage is frequently abbreviated UIM.
-In Missouri and in Illinois, underinsurance motorist is additional coverage that you buy through your own insurance provider so that if you are severely injured by someone else’s negligence you can get paid for all of your harms and losses.
+In Missouri and Illinois, underinsurance motorist is additional coverage that you buy through your own insurance provider.
+This coverage comes into play if you are severely injured by someone else’s negligence, allowing you to get paid for all of your harms and losses.

 Because the defendant that did this to you only has $50,000 of insurance, the most the three of you could get in total is $50,000, or a little less than $17,000 each.
 However, if you have underinsured motorist coverage of a million dollars you would be able to collect the $50,000 from the defendant and then get an additional million dollars from your own insurance company.
 This million dollars is underinsured motorist insurance.

 Uninsured Vs. Underinsured Motorist Coverage – Which One Do I Need?

 The answer is both!
 We recommend that you purchase both uninsured and underinsured motorist coverage from your insurance provider if you can afford it.
 This will ensure that you receive maximum compensation in the event of an accident.